patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 The normalization means that the score for comparing an image to itself would yield 1.0.
 So for later reference higher "score" numbers mean greater similarity.

 There are many other types of metrics we could use.
-Two other obvious possibilities are a euclidean distance or a mean squared error measure.
-I briefly experimented with both of these but for reasons that I do not understand the dot product seemed to produce the best results.
-(If you try swapping those in don't forget that a distance or error measure would produce smaller values for better correspondence rather than larger as above.)
+Two other obvious possibilities are a euclidean distance or a mean squared error between the outputs.
+I briefly experimented with both of these but for reasons that I do not understand the dot product seemed to produce better results.

 ## A First Test - The Lineup

 The first thing I wanted to validate was whether or not the face network would work with cartoonish Memoji faces at all.
-I started by grabbing a random collection of about 64 human looking Memoji from a google image search.
+I started by grabbing a random collection of 63, human-looking Memoji from a google image search.
 (Most of these came from Apple's demos).

 <p align="center">
   <img height="350" src="/assets/memoji-gen/memoji-all.png">